Hasmonean coinage

-Hasmonean coinage are the coins minted by the Hasmonean kings.
+Hasmonean coinage refers to the coins minted by the Hasmonean kings.
 Only bronze coins in various denominations have been found; the smallest being a prutah or a half prutah.

 One Roman silver denarius is associated with the Hasmoneans, bearing a supplicant man bowing before a camel with a palm branch in his hand and the inscription BACCHIVS IVDAEVS (Bacchius the Jew).
 The individual on the coin has often been identified as Aristobulus II.

+Unlike the coins of surrounding Hellenistic states, Hasmonean coins do not bear the images of a rulers or deities, in accordance with the commandment "Thou shalt not make unto thee any graven image."

 The Hebrew inscriptions found on Hasmonean coins are: